This is the manifesto of enlightened individualism.

 And, when not outright repressive, almost always freedom-limiting.

-Besides the fact that some rites of passages are an excuse to haze and harass younger men, enlightened individualists reject the externally mandated criteria of “how to become a man”, when to become a man”, or “what it means to be a man” (also: in the Sambia tribe, male on male fellation is part of the right of passage, swallowing mandatory).
+Besides the fact that some rites of passages are an excuse to haze and harass younger men, enlightened individualists reject the externally mandated criteria of “how to become a man”, when to become a man”, or “what it means to be a man” (also, on some authors’ misplaced assumption of “alphaness” of the rite of passages, in the Sambia tribe, male on male fellation is part of the right of passage, swallowing mandatory).

 The enlightened individualist, of course, decides that for himself.